 Please note that the APT and the apt are not the same.
 In Ubuntu, there are various package management tools that support the Advanced Packaging Tool (APT).
 The apt-get was one of those commands that could function with the APT tool.

 To solve the apt vs apt-get commands dilemma, we have got the apt command.
 The apt command originally works with the fundamentals of the apt-get and the apt-cache commands.
 But, the apt command is not conventional, it eliminates all the complexity that we face on the apt-get command.

 In Linux, the new apt command is actually helpful.
 It gathers all the necessary tools in a place, so you don’t need to worry about so many functional commands like apt-get.

 4. apt vs apt-get Commands: Which Do We Need to Use?

-As we have seen that in most cases the apt command replaces the apt-get command, so the question which is wandering in your head might be, so will the apt-get command be discontinued?
+As we have seen, in most cases, the apt command replaces the apt-get command, so the question that is wandering in your head might be, will the apt-get command be discontinued?

 Well, the answer is not.
 Because there are some specific packages and tools that only function with the apt-get command.
-These low-level functional works and those commands that do not require compiling will be using the apt-get command.
+These low-level functional works and those commands that do not require compiling will use the apt-get command.

 5. Use Case of apt vs apt-get Commands

 The most believable explanation and concept for using the apt command on Linux is that it can do the work of both apt-get and the apt-update.